3 Google Display Ad Examples to Help Shape Your Ad Campaigns

 5. Weak content

 Your ad content is what gets your audience to click on your ad.
 If your content is weak and doesn’t entice your audience to click, you won’t generate results with your campaign.
-You need to fill your ads with information that makes someone want to click on your ad.
+You need to fill your ads with information that makes someone want to click on it.

 Tell your audience exactly what you’re advertising.
 Define if it’s a product or service and include your biggest selling point that will resonate with your audience.
 You want to show your audience why they should click on your ad.